tkdguy/landing/src/pages/docs/controllers.md

 ### World at War

-If you think you did everything right and your controller is still not working something that could fix this is executing the `exec default_controller.cfg` command in [the console](/docs/opening-console).
+If you think you did everything right and your controller is still not working on World at War then you can try [applying the game's controller config](/docs/client/t4/rebinding-controller/).

 ## Switching Reload Action